kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?

-Manual testing during alpha: enable feature gates → verify controller-side flow used → disable feature gates → verify default `NodeGetInfo` flow → re-enable → verify controller-side flow resumes.
+Manual testing during alpha: enable feature gates → verify controller-side flow used → disable feature gates → verify node-only flow → re-enable → verify controller-side flow resumes.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?